josevnz/nyrr/README.md

 ### Creating and provisioning the datasource and the dashboard

-Once the instance is up, and you logged in the first time, you can add a CSV datasource (example shown below):
+Once the instance is up, you can log in the first time with user `admin` and password `admin`.
+Then, add a CSV datasource (example shown below):

 ![](csv_nyrr_org_results_datasource.png)

-Designing the Dashboard is something you do by interactively, and most likely after several attempts you will end having something that you like.
+Designing the Dashboard is something you do by interactively, and most likely after several attempts you end up having something that you like.

 So let's outline the steps for this one: